ibm-cloud-docs/transit-gateway/helpful-tips.md

 ## Prefix filtering considerations
 {: #prefix-filtering-considerations}

-* Prefix filters are supported for all Transit Gateway connection types except VPN gateway connections,  and legacy GRE tunnel connections.
-For GRE connections, prefix filtering is supported for both redundant GRE and unbound GRE connection types.
+* Prefix filters are supported for all Transit Gateway connection types except VPN gateway connections, dynamic route server connections, and legacy GRE tunnel connections.
+Prefix filtering is supported for redundant and unbound GRE connection types and for VPN gateways.

 * For non-GRE connections, the network owner can add prefix filters.
 For GRE connections, only the Transit Gateway owner can add or modify prefix filters, which is an important consideration for cross-account connections.
 * For cross-account connections, only the account owner of the respective connection can modify prefix filters.
 Other accounts can view the connection, but can't modify the filters.
 * You can't filter incoming prefixes from another account.